submariner-io/submariner-website/src/content/operations/deployment/subctl/_index.en.md

 ### `verify`

-`subctl verify --context <context1> --tocontext <context2> [flags]`
+`subctl verify --context <context1> --tocontext <context2> [--extracontext <context3>] [flags]`

 The `verify` command verifies a Submariner deployment between two clusters is functioning properly. `<context1>` will be `ClusterA` in the reports, while `<context2>` will be `ClusterB` in the reports.
 The `--verbose` flag is recommended to see what's happening during the tests.

+Some Service Discovery tests require a third cluster, specified via the `--extracontext` arg, to verify additional functionality.
+If the third cluster is not specified, those tests are skipped.

 There are several suites of verifications that can be performed.
-By default all verifications are performed.
+By default, all verifications are performed.
 Some verifications are deemed disruptive in that they change some state of the clusters as a side effect.
 If running the command interactively, you will be prompted for confirmation to perform disruptive verifications unless the `--disruptive-tests` flag is also specified.
 If running non-interactively (that is with no stdin), `--disruptive-tests` must be specified otherwise disruptive verifications are skipped.